openid/OpenYOLO-Spec/common/definitions.md

 # OpenYOLO concepts and definitions

-Before providing a high level overview of the OpenYOLO operations, some terms that will be used throughout the discussion must be defined.
-Where data structures are described, this document uses
-[Protocol Buffer v3 messages][protobuf] as the definition language.
-Where specific message instances are described, the [Protocol Buffer v3 JSON encoding][protobuf-json] is used.
+Before providing a high level overview of the OpenYOLO operations, some terms that will be used throughout the specification must be defined.
+Where data structures are described, this document uses [protocol buffer v3 messages][protobuf] as the definition language.
+Where specific instances of these messages are presented, the [Protocol Buffer v3 JSON encoding][protobuf-json] is used.

 ## Credentials